Wairioko/Accounts-Receivables/README.md

 # Accounts-Receivables
 An analysis of invoices in accounts receivables of the  IBM Late Payment Histories.
-The data can be found at: https://www.kaggle.com/datasets/hhenry/finance-factoring-ibm-late-payment-histories
+The data can be found at: https://www.kaggle.com/datasets/hhenry/finance-factoring-ibm-late-payment-histories.
+Download the data and upload it to your session.
 This analysis starts with:
 1. Data Summary of the data
 2. Payment Analysis